phac-nml/SARS-CoV-2-resources/README.md

 ### Variants of Interest and Concern

 This list reflects our internal tracking of VOIs and VOCs: [variants.csv](variants.csv)
+Updates are automatically pushed to the _variants-update_ branch and only merged occasionally.

 ## COVID-19 data repositories